jandr003/AquaTech-Thesis-Project/README.md

-# AquaTech
+# AquaTech - Aqua Smartguard Corp

-AquaTech is a comprehensive Android application designed to streamline water-related service management, connecting customers with skilled technicians.
+AquaTech is the official comprehensive Android application for **Aqua Smartguard Corp**, based in **Makati City**.
+It is designed to streamline water-related service management, connecting customers with skilled technicians.
 The platform integrates real-time tracking, AI-powered assistance, and seamless communication to enhance the service experience.

 ## 🚀 Key Features